BeyondMicroControl/AsciiCAD/decisions.md

 # Architectural Decision Records (ADRs)

-> 📝 **Template Note:** Record your actual decisions here.
-The example below shows the format - replace it with your real ADRs.

 This document captures important architectural and design decisions for the project.
-Recording decisions helps future contributors (including your future self) understand why things are the way they are.
+Recording decisions helps future contributors understand why things are the way they are.

 ---